Your Guide to West Coast Vintage Vespa Days 2024 – Updated for 2025

-Get ready to rev your engines and experience the thrill of West Coast Vintage Vespa Days 2024.
-As a longtime Vespa enthusiast who’s attended the past three Vintage Days in Los Gatos and Santa Rosa, California, I assure you this event, hosted by the Vespa Club of America, is a must for any Italian-made scooter lover.
+Get ready to rev your engines and experience the thrill of West Coast Vintage Vespa Days.
+As a longtime Vespa enthusiast who’s attended the past four Vintage Days, I assure you this event, hosted by the Vespa Club of America, is a must for any Italian-made scooter lover.

 Table of Contents